 Grace Jones – Mixed by Barbie Bertisch

 The word icon is used too much nowadays.
-But few warrant the soubriquet like Grace Jones, who turns 70 this weekend.
+But few warrant the soubriquet like Grace Jones.

 Famed for her elemental force of character, Grace Jones’ strain of superstardom is shot through with radicalism: born in Spanish Town, Jamaica, Jones’ career began in earnest in the late 60s as a model, first in New York, then later, Paris.
 Her striking androgyny earned her a place among the fashion elite and she, famously, became a fixture at Studio 54.
 Still, her primary career was destined to become a footnote in her life story once she signed to Island in the mid-70s.
 Jones’ run of records throughout the next few years – culminating, surely, in her 1981 LP Nightclubbing – are classics, but contain a sense of vibrancy and daring that transcends their historical roots in that most mythologised era.
 Here genres were teased together – from the disco of her earlier records, through reggae and new wave – and distinctions between disciplines exploded.
 We’re used to talking about the intersection of art, fashion and music in 2018, but Grace Jones begun the conversation.

-To celebrate Grace Jones turning 70, we tapped The Lot‘s Barbie Bertisch, co-founder of the Love Injection fanzine, to create a tribute mix delving deep into Jones’ back catalogue and interview snippets.
+To celebrate Grace Jones’ birthday, we tapped The Lot‘s Barbie Bertisch, co-founder of the Love Injection fanzine, to create a tribute mix delving deep into Jones’ back catalogue and interview snippets.
 As you can imagine, it’s quite a ride.